 Pierson was apparently prescribed a medication in September 2013.
-Because he wrote of the medication in connection with serotonin, he presumably was given an ssri, a "selective serotonin reuptake inhibitor."
+Because he wrote of the medication in connection with serotonin, he presumably was given an SSRI, a "selective serotonin reuptake inhibitor."
 Based on what he wrote, his rage predated taking the medication (which he referred to as "a supplement") and the medication did nothing to diminish his explosive anger.
 On 22 September 2013, he wrote "The serotonin supplements I am taking don't do jack shit, I am still ready to start a riot, I feel like a bomb, ready to let the world feel and experience my hatred."76

 Eight days later (30 September 2013), Pierson wrote, "The serotonin is a joke, it makes my bowels upset, doesn't effusively make me happy, and I hate taking them.
-It is important to note I rarely take my meds for this reason."77 According to the official report, "Toxicological analyses of body fluids obtained at the time of autopsy were essentially negative."78 I don't know what "essentially negative" means, but apparently there were no significant traces of any medication, street drugs, or alcohol in his system.
+It is important to note I rarely take my meds for this reason."77 According to the official report, "Toxicological analyses of body fluids obtained at the time of autopsy were essentially negative."78 I don't know what "essentially negative" means, but apparently there were no significant amount of medication, street drugs, or alcohol in his system (he reportedly using alcohol and marijuana, so there could have been a trace of one or both of these).
 By the end of September, Pierson was rarely taking his medication.
 His attack was on 13 December 2013, more than two months later.
 We don't know the last date he took his medication, but the lack of it in his system suggests he had not been taking it shortly before the attack.
+In support of this conclusion, a search of his house by law enforcement officers found no prescription medication.79